 The Port of Tacoma's daily operations are led by the Chief Executive Officer and the Executive Team.
-See the Organizational Chart (Figure I-2 on page I-8).
+See the Organizational Chart (Figure I-2 on page I-7).
+This team is the same team that leads the alliance, allowing for integrated management of the Port's assets.
+While 26 Port of Tacoma positions transferred to the NWSA, the remaining 202 positions remained with the Port of Tacoma.
+A master service level agreement between the Port of Tacoma and the NWSA allow employees to provide services to both organizations.